adrianfagerland/shell-repo/README.md

 uv init --package # this creates a package with the name of the folder ([project-name])
 ```

-2. Install `ruff` and `pre-commit` to the dev dependencies in the `pyproject.toml` file.
+2. Install `ruff`, `pre-commit` and `ty` as dev dependencies in the `pyproject.toml` file.
 This is done by running:

 ```bash
 uv add ruff pre-commit ty --dev
 ```

-3. Copy the `.pre-commit-config.yaml` and `.gitignore` file from this repo to the root of your project.
+3. Copy the `.pre-commit-config.yaml` and `.gitignore` file from this repo to the root of your project, overwriting the `.gitignore` file generated with `uv init --package`.
 In the future, remember to actively edit the `.gitignore` file if the need arises in order to prevent repo clutter.
 Then you can run:

 ```bash
 uv run pre-commit install